 The CTE application is now open and will close June 15.
 Apply here

-- First Christian Church (Disciplies of Christ) of Danville Scholarship
+- First Christian Church (Disciples of Christ) of Danville Scholarship-not yet available

-$500 scholarship for student who has a need, considering application to community college, 2.75 GPA, and deserving of support.
-Deadline 4/13.
+Scholarship for student who has a need, considering application to community college or tech school, 2.75 GPA, and deserving of support.
+Deadline 5/10.
 Turn in application to Guidance Office.
-Information not yet available.
+Application

 Scholarship Award: $3,000